c4t3l/saltstack-cheatsheet/README.md

 salt-run manage.down    # Any minions that are down? salt '*' test.ping      # Use test module to check if minion is up and responding.
                         # (Not an ICMP ping!)

+salt-run manage.alived  # Show all `alive` minions
+                        # Based on event system status report, faster than manage.status/up/down (does not ping host)
 ```

 ## Target minion with state files